Lost in the Echo

-"Lost in the Echo" is a song by American rock band Linkin Park, from their fifth studio album, Living Things.
+"Lost in the Echo" (stylized in all-caps) is a song by American rock band Linkin Park, from their fifth studio album, Living Things.
 The song impacted radio stations, as well as a digital download, on October 5, 2012.
 The song was written by the band and produced by co-lead vocalist Mike Shinoda and Rick Rubin.
 It received mixed to positive reviews from music critics.

 Background

 In the video "Inside Living Things", it was revealed that the working title of "Lost in the Echo" was "Holding Company".
 The band recorded the song in March 2012.
 In an interview with The Huffington Post, Mike Shinoda, the band's rapper and producer, stated that the song "was one of those moments that defined what this album was going to be about."
 He also expressed his surprise when, despite the band's dislike for songs that sounded like their earlier material, appreciated the song, saying: